Tanzu-Solutions-Engineering/tanzu-platform-workshop/advanced-topics/helm-charts-dockerfiles.md

 tanzu operations policy get psa-mutation-policy -n {clustergroup name} -s clustergroup
 ```

-## Create Flex-Helm Profile
+## Flex-Helm Profile

+We will be reusing profiles created in the earlier modules (`sping-dev-simple-sa.tanzu.vmware.com`) and your custom network profile (`networking.mydomain.com or yourname-customer-networking`).
+We will be using an additional profile to add the fluxcd source and fluxcd helm capabilities to our space.
+This demonstrates the additive abilty of reusing profiles grouped around an application type or requirement.

-We can use the Tanzu Provided fluxcd-helm.tanzu.vmware.com profile as it provides the required capabilities `fluxcd-helm.tanzu.vmware.com, fluxcd-source.tanzu.vmware.com` and traits `fluxcd-helmrelease-installer.tanzu.vmware.com`
+We can use the **Tanzu Provided** `fluxcd-helm.tanzu.vmware.com` profile as it provides the required capabilities fluxcd-helm.tanzu.vmware.com, fluxcd-source.tanzu.vmware.com and traits fluxcd-helmrelease-installer.tanzu.vmware.com to deploy a helm application.

 Alternatively you can create your own profile by applying the templates/flux-helm-profile.yaml using the Tanzu CLI or you could even make your own via the UI.

-CLI Instructions
+CLI Instructions **(Optional)**

 1. Make sure your project is selected